diku-dk/ap-e2024-pub/week4/README.md

 `APL.InterpIO` module contains another interpreter, `runEvalIO`.
 This interpreter has IO access and so can generate side effects.

-The verison of `runEvalIO` included in the handout mimics the workings of `runEval` so far---now's the time to uncomment the code in `APL.InterpIO`---except that its missing a case for `PrintOp`.
+The version of `runEvalIO` included in the handout mimics the workings of `runEval` so far---now's the time to uncomment the code in `APL.InterpIO`---except that its missing a case for `PrintOp`.